tomaszszewczyk/db-project/documentation.md

 AS
 BEGIN

-  IF NOT EXISTS(SELECT * FROM SeminarReservation WHERE SeminarReservation.SeminarReservationID = @SeminarReservationID)
+  IF NOT EXISTS(SELECT * FROM SeminarReservation
+                WHERE SeminarReservation.SeminarReservationID = @SeminarReservationID)
     BEGIN
       RAISERROR ('Seminar Reservation ID does not exist', 0, 0) RETURN
     END

-  UPDATE SeminarReservation SET IsCanceled = 1 WHERE SeminarReservationID = @SeminarReservationID end
+  UPDATE SeminarReservation SET IsCanceled = 1
-GO
+    WHERE SeminarReservationID = @SeminarReservationID end
 ```